Azure-Samples/chat-with-your-data-solution-accelerator/README.md

 ## When should you use this repo?

-You should use this repo when the complexity of your scenario exceeds the out-of-the-box experience offered by [Azure OpenAI on your data](https://learn.microsoft.com/azure/ai-services/openai/concepts/use-your-data).
+You should use this repo when the complexity of your scenario or your customization needs exceed the out-of-the-box experience offered by [Azure OpenAI on your data](https://learn.microsoft.com/azure/ai-services/openai/concepts/use-your-data).
 The accelerator presented here provides several options not provided by Azure OpenAI on your data, for example:
 * The ability to ground a model using both data and public web pages
 * Advanced prompt engineering capabilities
 * An admin site for ingesting/inspecting/configuring your dataset on the fly